Need help

 Our Core Values are:

-Characterised by openness to a broad range of ideas and concepts, accommodation of multi cultures and faiths, and inclusivity of a wide range of backgrounds;
+Characterised by openness to a broad range of ideas and concepts, accommodation of multi-cultures, faiths and inclusivity of various backgrounds, and respect and care for one’s self, others, the environment, and property.

-Characterised by the pursuit of optimum outcomes for students in their academic, sporting and cultural endeavours by our explicit strategies to assist students to develop the habits of self-belief, persistence and resilience;
+Characterised by the pursuit of optimum outcomes for students in their academic, sporting and cultural endeavours, underlined by our explicit strategies to assist students develop self-belief, persistence, confidence and resilience.

-Characterised by consideration of the needs of the group before the needs of the individual, expressed through collaboration, teamwork, honesty and consistency.
+Characterised by consideration of the needs of the group before the needs of the individual, expressed through collaboration, teamwork, honesty, accountability and consistency.

-A leading co-educational regional school inspiring students through a culture of academic excellence, spiritual awareness, balance through co-curricular pursuits, and service to the community.
+The coeducational K-12 school inspires students through a culture of academic excellence, spiritual awareness, balance through cocurricular pursuits, and service to the community.

 Within a framework of Christian values, we provide an engaging and supportive learning experience that achieves the best outcome for the individual.